The Best of Everything (TV series): Ratings

 The 1969-70 season was the zenith of the soap opera format in the United States, as a record 19 soaps crowded the three major networks.
 Unfortunately, The Best of Everything was the worst in the Nielsens, coming in at the bottom with an awful 1.8 rating, one of the lowest figures ever recorded for an American soap opera.
 One reason for the show's failure was its time slot: 12 noon Eastern Time (11am Central), in which it competed against the original run of Jeopardy! on NBC, then at the height of its daytime popularity.
-(Also, "Best" was not cleared by many ABC affiliates, who preferred running local newscasts in the time slot.)